China–New Zealand relations: Huawei 5G ban

 In late November 2018, the New Zealand Government banned the Chinese telecommunications company Huawei from supplying mobile equipment to national telecommunications company Spark New Zealand's 5G network.
 This was done at the advice of NZ's signals intelligence agency, the Government Communications Security Bureau, which cited a "significant network security risk."
-The New Zealand ban has been linked to similar efforts by other Western governments including the United States, the United Kingdom, and Australia to restrict the usage of Huawei products and services in their 5G networks as well as the ongoing China-United States trade war.
-GCSB Minister Andrew Little has defended the ban citing China's National Intelligence Law which compels Chinese corporates and citizens to co-operate and collaborate with Chinese intelligence.
+The New Zealand ban was linked to similar efforts by other Western governments, including the United States, the United Kingdom, and Australia, to restrict the usage of Huawei products and services in their 5G networks as well as the ongoing China-United States trade war.
+GCSB Minister Andrew Little defended the ban, citing China's National Intelligence Law, which compels Chinese corporates and citizens to co-operate and collaborate with Chinese intelligence.

-Huawei New Zealand managing director Yanek Fan has criticised the New Zealand Government for treating the company unfairly while telecommunications provider 2degrees has criticised the ban for harming competition.
-Chinese Foreign Ministry spokesperson Geng Shuan has called on New Zealand to provide a level playing field for Chinese companies.
-Meanwhile, the CCP-owned tabloid Global Times has warned that the Huawei ban would hurt New Zealand's industry and consumers.
+Huawei New Zealand managing director Yanek Fan criticised the New Zealand Government for treating the company unfairly, while telecommunications provider 2degrees criticised the ban for harming competition.
+Chinese Foreign Ministry spokesperson Geng Shuan called on New Zealand to provide a level playing field for Chinese companies.
+Meanwhile, the CCP-owned tabloid Global Times warned that the Huawei ban would hurt New Zealand's industry and consumers.

-In early 2019, various New Zealand media have speculated that the Chinese cancellation of the 2019 New Zealand-China Year of Tourism event at Te Papa Museum in Wellington and the decision to deny an Air New Zealand flight landing rights were connected to the Huawei ban.
-Air New Zealand Flight NZ289 had initially been denied landing rights due to references in the flight plan to Taiwan as an independent state; something at odds with the One China Policy.
-In response to media reportage, Prime Minister Jacinda Ardern has publicly denied that there has been a breakdown in China–New Zealand relations and stated that the denial of the Air New Zealand flight landing rights was the result of administrative errors.
+In early 2019, various New Zealand media speculated that the Chinese cancellation of the 2019 New Zealand-China Year of Tourism event at Te Papa Museum in Wellington and the decision to deny an Air New Zealand flight landing rights were connected to the Huawei ban.
+Air New Zealand Flight NZ289 had initially been denied landing rights due to references in the flight plan to Taiwan as an independent state, something at odds with the One China policy.
+In response to reportage, Prime Minister Jacinda Ardern denied that there had been a breakdown in China–New Zealand relations and said that the denial of the Air New Zealand flight landing rights was the result of administrative errors.
 Opposition Leader Simon Bridges has criticised the Labour-led coalition government for allegedly damaging China–New Zealand relations.
 According to clarification posts in Weibo, the plane was never registered in the CCAR part 125 required by Civil Aviation Administration of China, and landing without that registration will result in loss of points, affecting their operations in China.
-The particular plane registered as ZK-NZQ has a cabin configuration is not usually used to operate flights to mainland China, and in its 5 months of service have never been to mainland China before.
+The particular plane registered as ZK-NZQ had a cabin configuration that was not usually used on flights to mainland China, and had never before been to mainland China in its five months of service.